AGX18/Ants-Vs.-SomeBees-CS61A/readme.md

 # Ants Vs. SomeBees
-## What is it:
-a tower defense game called Ants Vs. SomeBees.
-As the ant queen, you populate your colony with the bravest ants you can muster.
-Your ants must protect their queen from the evil bees that invade your territory.
-Irritate the bees enough by throwing leaves at them, and they will be vanquished.
-Fail to pester the airborne intruders adequately, and your queen will succumb to the bees' wrath.
-This game is inspired by PopCap Games' Plants Vs. Zombies.
----

 ## How to play:
 The Game
 A game of Ants Vs. SomeBees consists of a series of turns.
 In each turn, new bees may enter the ant colony.